 Filters and Adjustments allow you to make changes to data streams being processed in the Fusion middleware to correct errors or apply alterations to the collected data.
-Within Fusion can be found each of the same Filters and Adjustments available in SimpleClient and StreamManager, but some things have been renamed or altered slightly.
-This guide will explain the details of each filter and adjustment in Fusion and how to use it.
+In Fusion, you can find each of the same Filters and Adjustments available in SimpleClient and StreamManager, but some things have been renamed or altered slightly.
+This guide will explain the details of each filter and adjustment in Fusion and how to use them.
 If you're looking for information on a specific area, use the linked list of Filters/Adjustments below to jump to the relevant section.

-Many of these features will bear consideration each time you stream data, so if you're new to Fusion, please read each section carefully.
+Many of these features will need to be considered each time you stream data, so if you're new to Fusion, please read each section carefully.

-Remember that you can configure Filters and Adjustments for multiple Streams at the same time using the Multi-Select button.
-Just click the button and then click the Streams you'd like to edit, then add any Filters or Adjustments you like to, then click the X that replaced the Multi-Select button to turn off Multi-Select and return to editing individual Streams.
+Remember that you can configure Filters and Adjustments for multiple Streams at the same time using the Multi button.
+Just click the button, then click the Streams you'd like to edit, then add any Filters or Adjustments you'd like, then click the X that replaced the Multi-Select button to turn off Multi-Select and return to editing individual Streams.

 - Event and Point